 There are three Storage types that are being used in Desktop PCs and Laptops nowadays:

-- The good old HDD (Hard-Disc-Drive)
+The good old mechanical (SATA) HDD (Hard-Disc-Drive)

-- The SSD (Solid State Disc)
+The (SATA) SSD (Solid State Disc)

-- NVME SSD (Non-Volatile Memory Express SSD)
+The (M.2) NVMe SSD (Non-Volatile Memory Express SSD)

 Each of these Storage devices has some pros and cons that you should be aware of before choosing your new Laptop for Video Editing.

-As cheap as an HDD is, it unfortunately also is slow in read- and write-performance of Data to and from the disc.
+As cheap as an HDD is, it unfortunately also is slow in reading and writing data to and from the disk.
 Typical Speeds of sequential reading and writing are around 100 Mbyte/s (A bit higher on Desktop’s 3,5″ HDDs).